-At The Law Offices of Kyle J. Humphrey, we frequently work with clients facing charges for drug crimes, including possession, sale, and distribution.
+At Humphrey & Thompson, we frequently work with clients facing charges for drug crimes, including possession, sale, and distribution.
 Our attorneys have 30 years of legal experience, enabling them to better assist clients with tough cases.
 We prioritize client communication and are passionate about making sure your rights are heard.

 To schedule a consultation with our criminal defense lawyers, call (661) 327-1360.

 The Adult Use of Marijuana Act legalizes the recreational use of marijuana, also called “weed” or “pot,” for recreation use for adults.
 Anyone under the age of 18 found in possession of marijuana could face fines, mandatory drug counseling, and court-ordered community service.
 Additionally, adults are only permitted to possess up to 28.5 grams of marijuana or up to 4 grams of concentrated cannabis, also called hashish.